porres/pd-cyclone/README.md

 Notes on How To Install cyclone can be found here: https://github.com/porres/pd-cyclone/wiki/How-To-Install

-<strong>Building Cyclone:</strong>

-Since cyclone 0.1-alpha57, the cyclone package started relying on the new build system called "pd-lib-builder" by Katja Vetter (check the project in: <https://github.com/pure-data/pd-lib-builder>).
+Building Cyclone: Since cyclone 0.1-alpha57, the cyclone package started relying on the new build system called "pd-lib-builder" by Katja Vetter (check the project in: <https://github.com/pure-data/pd-lib-builder>).

 * Compiling with pdlibbuilder